17 Stunning Spring Almond French Tips That Feel Fresh, Modern, and Totally Wearable

 Negative space nail art has matured from a trend into a technique.
 For spring almond nails, it creates an airy, modern look that’s unlike anything you’d see in a traditional salon menu.

-13. Floating French Tip
+13. Floating French Tip (also called a “ghost french”)

 14. Double French Line